-Switch between screens using the keyboard You can also switch between full screen display/normal screen display by pressing the <\#>> + <\F11> keys.
+Switch between screens using the keyboard You can also switch between full screen display/normal screen display by pressing the <Alt> + <Enter> keys or the <F11> key.

-Operate using the menu Each operation can also be performed with the menu which appears by clicking on the image while holding down the <control> key.
+Operate using the menu Each operation can also be performed with the menu which appears when you right-click with the mouse on the image.

-Apply the trimmed range to another image You can apply the trimmed range to another image by clicking the [Copy] button to copy the trimmed range, displaying another image and then clicking the [Paste] button.
+Apply the trimmed range to another image

+You can apply the trimmed range to another image by clicking the [Copy] button to copy the trimmed range, displaying another image and then clicking the [Paste] button.